aspose-cells-cloud/aspose-cells-cloud-docs/en/developer-guide/30Version/Spreadsheet-Operations/search-and-replace/find-text-in-a-workbook/_index.md

 | folder         | string | query    | Folder that contains the workbook (optional).              |
 | storageName    | string | query    | Name of the storage where the workbook resides (optional). |

-The [OpenAPI Specification](https://apireference.aspose.cloud/cells/#/Workbook/PostWorkbooksTextSearch) defines a publicly accessible programming interface and lets you carry out REST interactions directly from a web browser.
+<a href="https://apireference.aspose.cloud/cells/#/Workbook/PostWorkbooksTextSearch" target="_blank" rel="noopener noreferrer">OpenAPI Specification</a> defines a publicly accessible programming interface and lets you carry out REST interactions directly from a web browser.

 You can use the cURL command‑line tool to access Aspose.Cells web services easily.
 The following example shows how to call the Cloud API with cURL.